Working together for a healthier environment

-- engage directly with utilities and other stakeholders, including intervention in Iowa Utilities Board proceedings, to ensure that energy efficiency plans are effectively implemented and maximize savings.
+- Engage directly with utilities and stakeholders, including intervention in Iowa Utilities Board proceedings, to ensure that energy efficiency plans are effectively implemented and maximize savings.
 The Council will ensure that utilities achieve the maximum possible energy savings now with a longer-term goal of saving 2% of retail sales annually.
 We support improving efficiency policies and plans so all Iowans have access to leading energy efficiency programs.

 The Council will advocate for policies and practices at the local, state, and federal level that encourage development of distributed renewable energy technologies, combined heat and power, and large-scale renewable energy projects.
 Actions we support will:

-- establish long-term targets for clean energy both in Iowa and in the U.S.
+- Establish long-term targets for clean energy both in Iowa and in the U.S.

-Retire or repower existing coal plants
+Retire existing coal plants

 Iowa still relies on many aging coal plants that were built in the 1940s, 50s, and 60s and are highly polluting.
 The Council will support efforts to retire these coal plants or repower them with cleaner fuels.
 This will include coordinating with other Council programs on environmental permits and compliance with new and expected EPA regulations.

 Complementary clean energy policies